Irenezs/Notes/Physics.md

 - 3
 	- 1
 		- They are connected to the same signal generator, so their frequency and phase difference will be the same
+	- 2
+		- The sound wave superpose, at A and B the waves are in phase, meaning they produce a maximum.
+Moving from A introduces a path difference, so they superpose destructively, leading to a lower amplitude.
+	- 3
+		-